$177 Million AT&T Data Breach Lawsuit: Settlement timeline update and what you should know

 As a federal judge considers the final approval of a $177 million class action settlement, AT&T customers impacted by significant data breaches in 2024 are getting closer to potential compensation.
 The lawsuit revolves around claims that the telecom giant neglected to sufficiently protect private client information, which subsequently turned up on the dark web and through illegal downloads.

-The long-running lawsuit reached a crucial point on January 15, 2026, when the U.S. District Court for the Northern District of Texas convened a Final Approval Hearing.
+The long-running lawsuit reached a crucial point on January 15, 2026, when the United State District Court for the Northern District of Texas convened a Final Approval Hearing.
 Depending on their $177 Million AT&T Data Breach Settlement 2026 Eligibility under two different settlement classes and their proven damages, qualified claimants may receive payouts ranging from a few hundred dollars to up to $7,500 if their claims are accepted.

 AT&T Data Breach